nosilver4u/ewww-image-optimizer/readme.txt

 * feature requests are sticky at the top of the support forums, vote for the ones you like: https://wordpress.org/support/plugin/ewww-image-optimizer
 * If you would like to help translate this plugin in your language, get started here: https://translate.wordpress.org/projects/wp-plugins/ewww-image-optimizer/

+= 3.0.3 =
+* changed: wp_image_editor integration does not use background optimization, reverting to inline processing, holler if you want it back
+* changed: all scripts have proper version numbers to avoid caching issues
+* changed: inline webp script moved to head element to work better with lazy loading
+* added: Alt Webp supports lazy loading in Hueman theme
+* added: Alt Webp supports Lazy Load plugin and Cherry Lazy modifications

 = 3.0.2 =
 * fixed: fatal error running empty() on a constant in PHP less than 5.5